robotsorcerer/robotsorcerer.github.io/_posts/2018-07-31-NeuroAdapt.md

 ### Intro

 It's been more than a year since my last post.
 I am sorry.
 I blame the publish or perish academic mantra.
-Now that I am acing toward the end of my degree, I shall try to keep up to date by elucidating on topics that capture my imagination right here.
+Now that I am toward the end of my degree, I shall try to keep up to date by elucidating on topics that capture my imagination right here.
 Before we dive into the proper topic, allow me the opportunity to delve a little deeper into the history and development of adaptive control theory.

 #### History Teaser